 You may not look into your toilet tank very often.
 I know I never did until someone asked me to come up with a cleaner for it.
 Mine was rusty and dirty looking.
-And I was worried about harming the pipes and septic tank with harsh cleaners, so I concocted this natural solution.
+I did not want to harm the pipes or septic tank with harsh cleaners, so this natural solution works great.

 Did you know that many plumbers actually recommend cleaning your toilet tank at least twice per year?
 Debris and other buildup in a toilet tank can lead to erosion of the toilet components, and affect the use and lifespan of your toilet.
 Furthermore, if you have a rarely used toilet somewhere in your house, the standing water in the tank can harbor mold and bacteria.
 A dirty toilet tank may also cause odors to permeate the bathroom.

 Cleaning the tank a few times per year with these natural DIY toilet tank cleaner tablets will prevent these issues and keep your bathroom fresh.

 Natural DIY Toilet Tank Cleaner Tablets

 The easiest way to make a DIY toilet tank cleaner is to start with a bath bomb recipe.
 One part citric acid to two parts baking soda.
 Add some liquid soap and essential oil and you’re on your way.

 - ¼ cup citric acid (buy it in bulk here)